 This can result in digestive dysfunction, diarrhea or loose stools, malabsorption of nutrients, or acidosis, in which the hindgut pH decreases.

 If the intestinal barrier function is compromised, toxins may also be absorbed into the body.
 If this happens, the horse develops a systemic inflammatory response with fever and is obviously ill.

 Consuming large amounts of NSCs in a single meal can also overwhelm the digestive tract.
 Undigested sugars and starches spill over from the foregut into the hindgut, disrupting fibre fermentation and the microbiome.
 The usual consequence is some bloating and the familiar green soft manure of horses on spring pastures.

 Research shows that horses are selective grazers that use their sense of smell to seek out certain desirable plants.
 Horses find feedstuffs with high sugar content highly palatable and consume more when grazing on rich spring grasses.

 One study evaluating pasture dry matter intake during different seasons found that horses had significantly higher intake rates during the spring when NSC levels were elevated.

-Unless carefully managed, horses with unrestricted pasture access may consume excessive amounts of spring grass, leading to weight gain and metabolic issues.
+Unless carefully managed, horses with unrestricted pasture access may consume excessive amounts of spring grass, leading to weight gain and metabolic issues in susceptible breeds.

 Spring Grazing Health Risks